(and some actual seriousness)

 NEVER EVER!! forget that a sidecar is attached on a particular side of the motorcycle.

-It is good form and shows you have learned a few things, ....to slide your butt to one side of the seat or the other, to help in proper cornering, providing you do not leave the seat entirely.
+It is good form and shows you have learned a few things, ....to slide your butt to one side of the seat or the other, to help in proper cornering, providing you do not leave the seat entirely for long.

 Don't EVER trust that the 1st gear you are using as an emergency brake.
 It could slip out of gear, the rig take off by itself, over a cliff.
 Carry a block of wood for use at the front or rear tire, as needed.